ashwin417/Networking_Lab/TCP Client-Server/readme.md

 #### TO Run

 ### Open the terminal
-### Compile the server file using "gcc server.c -o server"
+### Compile the server file using
-### Run the output file using "./server"
+            gcc server.c -o server
+            ./server

 ### Open another TAB using "CTRL + Shift + T" or Open another window in terminal and go to folder where the code files are located
-### Compile the Client code using "gcc client.c -o client"
+### Compile the Client code using
-### Run the Output file using "./client"
+            gcc client.c -o client
+             ./client"
-      Enter the message in prompt to be sent to server and click enter.
+# Enter the message in prompt to be sent to server and click enter.
-      Go to Server tab in terminal and server will have recieved the message.
+# Go to Server tab in terminal and server will have recieved the message.

 ## In case of Output not correct
     1. Close the terminal and re compile and run the program. or